 Tarnów is a city located about 90km east of Kraków.
 The first Jewish families came to Tarnow during the 15th and 16th century.
 In 1772, 1,200 Jews lived in Tarnow, making up 34% of the total population.
 They settled particularly in the eastern side of the town.
 There was a synagogue, which was finished in 1908, and a cemetery.
 During the interwar period, 15,600 Jews lived in Tarnow.
 From 1920, between 70 and 150 people migrated every year to Palestine.
 Before World War II, a main part of Jewish commerce in Tarnow was devoted to garment and hat manufacturing.
 In 1939, 25,000 Jews lived in the town, comprising 45% of the population.

-Tarnow was occupied on September, 7th 1939.
+Tarnów was occupied on September 7, 1939.
 About 15% of the Jewish population managed to flee to the Soviet Union during the first weeks of the occupation.
 During the first days, all the synagogues and prayer houses were destroyed.
-Shortly after the anti-Jewish measures were implemented.
-Beginning in late October, all the Jews were marked with yellow Stars of David.
-They had to also mark all the buildings and businesses which belonged to the Jews.
-The Jews aged from 14 to 60 years old were subjected to forced labor, such as shoveling and cleaning the streets.
-Starting in January 1940, all the Jews were forbidden to leave the town’s territory and a curfew was installed.
+Shortly after, the anti-Jewish measures were implemented.
+In late October, all the Jews were marked with yellow Stars of David.
+They had to also mark all the buildings and businesses which belonged to them.
+The Jews aged from 14 to 60 years old were subjected to forced labor, such as shovelling and cleaning the streets.
+Starting in January 1940, all the Jews were forbidden to leave the town’s territory and a curfew was implemented.
 The access to many streets as well as parks, basically all western part of the town, was forbidden for the Jews.
-Even though the ghetto was created only in early 1942, from August 1940 the Jews from the rich neighbourhood were forced to move into the poorest area, located in the eastern part of the town called Grabowka.
+Even though the ghetto was created only in early 1942, from August 1940 the Jews from the rich neighbourhood were forced to move into the poorest area, located in the eastern part of the town called Grabówka.

-During the liquidation of the ghetto carried out by German and Latvian units on September 2, 1943, all the Jews after being gathered and the central square, were sorted and deported to different camps: 8,000 Jews were sent to Auschwitz and 3,000 to Plaszow.
-During this action about 750 Jews were shot in Tarnow.
+During the liquidation of the ghetto carried out by German and Latvian units on September 2, 1943, all the Jews, after being gathered at the central square, were sorted and deported to different camps: 8,000 to Auschwitz and 3,000 to Płaszów.
+During this action about 750 Jews were shot in Tarnów.
 The remaining Jews, who were either left to clean up the ghetto, or came out of the bunkers where they were hiding, were either sent to Szebnie labor camp or shot on the spot.
-According to the local witness’s interview by Yahad, all the Jewish belongings were taken by Germans at the moment they were gathered at the marketplace .
+According to the local witness’s interview by Yahad-In Unum, all the Jewish belongings were taken by Germans at the moment they were gathered at the marketplace.
 The Jewish houses were emptied as well and sealed by the Germans.
-The local Baudienst [forced labor group] were in charge of gathering and transporting the belongings to the warehouses.
+The local Baudienst were in charge of gathering and transporting the belongings to the warehouses.

-To know more about the execution in Zbylitowksa Gora please refer to the corresponding profile
+To know more about the execution in Zbylitowska Góra please refer to the corresponding profile

 ¿Tiene información adicional con respecto a un pueblo que le gustaría compartir con Yahad?